 From helping companies understand customer preferences to increasing productivity and improving decision making, analyzing these huge data sets gives a competitive edge that is too significant to ignore.
-In fact, companies that disregard the potential of Big Data are at a risk of being left behind.
+In fact, companies that disregard the potential of Big Data Analytics are at risk of being left behind.

 Seizing the ‘Big’ Potential

 While many industries are still at the nascent stages of figuring out what to do with the huge amount of data at their disposal, e-Commerce is one industry that is already reaping the rewards of their Big Data initiatives.
-Major players in this industry rely heavily on their team of data scientists to compete in this fiercely dynamic space.
+Major players in this industry rely heavily on business analytics and their team of data scientists to compete in this fiercely dynamic space.